exasol/public-knowledgebase/Database-Features/how_to_import_and_activate_slc_cin_exasol.md

 Exasol allows you to extend UDF capabilities using Script Language Containers (SLCs).
 This powerful feature enables you to integrate almost any required libraries and language packages into your UDFs.

-For detailed information and instructions about building and using your own SLC, please refer to the official GitHub repository.
-[SLC github](https://github.com/exasol/script-languages-release/blob/master/doc/user_guide/usage.md)
+For detailed information and instructions about building and using your own SLC, please refer to the official GitHub repository: [SLC github](https://github.com/exasol/script-languages-release/blob/master/doc/user_guide/usage.md)

 In this short tutorial, we focus on a specific use case: when Exasol prepares and provides a custom SLC and the customer only needs to install it in their own database.